-The little ones have just arrived and while you are busy gushing over how cute they are, you notice that momma cat is breathing fast after she has given birth.
-Her breaths are short and seemingly heavy, with her tongue sticking out a little.
+The little ones have just arrived and while you are busy gushing over how cute they are, you wonder if your cat breathing fast after giving birth is a bad sign.
+The Queen’s breaths are short and seemingly heavy, with her tongue sticking out a little.

 Another probable cause of fast breathing in a cat after giving birth is fever.
 The high body temperature may be brought about by serious conditions like infection in the uterus or the mammary glands.
 Fever usually comes with other associated signs like poor or no appetite and sluggishness.
-If you notice these signs, take her to the veterinarian for check-up immediately so she can be given antibiotics if there indeed is an infection.
+If you notice these signs, take her to the veterinarian for check-up immediately.
+She can be given antibiotics if there indeed is an infection.
 For more information on cat fever you can click here.

 What To Do During Hypocalcemia

-When the queen has been stabilized, your veterinarian might suggest an Electrocardiogram (ECG) test for your cat to check for any abnormalities in the heart resulting from the sudden drop in calcium in the blood.
+When the queen has been stabilized, your veterinarian might suggest an Electrocardiogram (ECG) test for your cat.
+This checks for any abnormalities in the heart resulting from the sudden drop in calcium in the blood.
 Momma cat may be kept in the hospital for cage rest and fluid therapy.
 The veterinarian should give you advice on handfeeding and taking care of the kittens in the temporary absence of their mother.
 In some cases, if she is deemed strong enough, momma cat may be allowed to go home.
-The veterinarian will most probably give her oral supplemental calcium and Vitamin D and she is allowed to nurse her kittens again but under your close observation to see if the crisis will happen again.
+The veterinarian will most probably give her oral supplemental calcium and Vitamin D. She is allowed to nurse her kittens again.
+However, only under your close observation to see if the crisis will happen again.
 If it does, the kittens will have to be weaned early and handfed with a milk replacer formula.

 How Hypocalcemia Develops and How It Can Be Prevented

-Hypocalcemia develops when blood calcium levels drop below normal levels occurring most commonly when the queen is producing milk after giving birth.
-If the cat had poor or insufficient diet during pregnancy and lactation, then she may not have enough calcium from her food to be absorbed into her bloodstream through the gut hence resulting to Hypocalcemia.
+Hypocalcemia develops when blood calcium levels drop below normal levels.
+Occurring most commonly when the queen is producing milk after giving birth.
+If the cat had poor or insufficient diet during pregnancy and lactation, she may not have enough calcium from her food to be absorbed into her bloodstream.
+Hence resulting to Hypocalcemia.
 On occasion, it may be a result not of an actual lack of calcium in the diet or in the body but in the inability of the cat to absorb calcium from the gut or to use the calcium stored in the bones fast enough to meet her needs.

 To prevent this potentially life-threatening condition, make sure that your pregnant cat has a good quality commercial cat food diet made for her particular life stage.
 This should be complete with the vitamins and minerals she needs during pregnancy and subsequent lactation.
-Oral calcium supplementation during pregnancy is mostly not recommended as it may lead the body to think that there is more than enough calcium in the blood and causes the parathyroid glands, which is responsible for controlling calcium levels, to make less or even stop producing parathyroid hormone which will result in lowered blood calcium paradoxically leading to Hypocalcemia.
+Oral calcium supplementation during pregnancy is mostly not recommended.
+It may lead the body to think that there is more than enough calcium in the blood.
+This can cause the parathyroid glands, which are responsible for controlling calcium levels, to make less or even stop producing parathyroid hormone.
+This will result in lowered blood calcium paradoxically leading to Hypocalcemia.
 Good quality cat food in adequate amounts should be sufficient for the mother during pregnancy.
 Supplemental calcium and vitamin D during lactation should be given only under veterinary supervision.